 In accordance with our governance documents, including our Governance Guidelines and the charter of the Audit and Compliance Committee, our management of significant legal proceedings is overseen by the independent members of the Board of Directors and, in particular, the Audit and Compliance Committee.
 The Audit and Compliance Committee is charged with oversight of compliance, regulatory and litigation matters, and enterprise risk management.
 Management has been instructed to refer all significant legal proceedings and allegations of financial statement fraud, error, or misstatement to the Audit and Compliance Committee for its oversight and evaluation.
-Consistent with New York Stock Exchange and Sarbanes-Oxley independence requirements, the Audit and Compliance Committee is comprised entirely of individuals who are independent of our management, and all four members of the Audit and Compliance Committee are "audit committee financial experts" as defined in the Securities Exchange Act of 1934, as amended.
+Consistent with New York Stock Exchange and Sarbanes-Oxley independence requirements, the Audit and Compliance Committee is comprised entirely of individuals who are independent of our management, and are financially literate in accordance with New York Stock Exchange listing standards.
+In addition, four of the five members of the Audit and Compliance Committee are "audit committee financial experts" as defined in the Securities Exchange Act of 1934, as amended.